-| Titchmarsh Castle | ![]() |
+Titchmarsh Castle | ||

 The

-estates all over England.
-Three places in particular are connected with
+Three places in particular are connected with the family, Minster

-the family, Minster Lovell (Oxfordshire), Old Wardour Castle
+Lovell (Oxfordshire), Old Wardour Castle (Wiltshire) and

-(Wiltshire) and Titchmarsh (Northamptonshire), the
+Titchmarsh (Northamptonshire),

-place the family was named after to
+the place the family was named after

-Lovels of Castle Cary.
-The first Lovell residence I visited was, unsurprisngly, the place that is most obviously connected with the family, Minster Lovell Hall.
+example the Lovels of Castle Cary.
+The first Lovell residence I visited was, unsurprisingly, the place that is most obviously connected with the family, Minster Lovell Hall.
 Some years later, in 2005, I also went to see Old Wardour Castle.
 Both are reasonably well-known, if ruinous, castles and today under the care of English Heritage.
 It is perhaps not surprising that Titchmarsh was the last of the main residences I visited.
 Unlike in Wardour and Minster Lovell Titchmarsh castle has completely disappeared. |

 |

-Castle Grounds at Titchmarsh |
+Did Francis Lovell have Children? | Castle Grounds at Titchmarsh |

-| As the
+As

-and stones found there were reused for building purposes over the
+stones found there were reused for building purposes over the

 centuries.
-In 1887, the owner of the lands, Lord Lilford, instigated
+In 1887, the owner of the lands, Lord Lilford,

-place.
+archaeological excavation took place.
 In 2007, my friends and I, armed with a plan from this excavation, went exploring the area. |

 ||